Greece Crypto Tax 2

 Accounting and documentation

-Tips for paying taxes on cryptocurrencies
+Tips on paying taxes with cryptocurrencies

-Overview of Greece’s main tax rates for 2024
+Overview of Greece’s Main Tax Rates for 2024

 Type of tax Tax rate Notes